Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 Once the key is generated, you need to save it.
 - If you are using Cygwin, copy the file to `~/.ssh`
-- If you are using Powershell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`
+- If you are using PowerShell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`

 ### Running the VM